bigchaindb/bigchaindb-driver/docs/usage.rst

 as well as the asset ``id``.
 This is the same ``id`` of the transaction that created the asset.

-Its also possible to limit the amount of returned results using the ``limit``
+It's also possible to limit the amount of returned results using the ``limit``
 argument:

 .. code-block:: python